Welcome to Epilepsy Footprint

 Through her training as an Accredited Volunteer for Epilepsy Action and an Epilepsy Information Network volunteer for the Epilepsy Society, Tanya began giving presentations in 2000 to many businesses like the Communication Workers Union and the Royal Society for Medicine and has spoken face to face with newly diagnosed patients at the Paediatric Departments of Barnet General and Barnet Chase Farm Hospitals.

-In 2006 Tanya was elected onto the Board of Governors at Epilepsy Society and made a Patron of the Gambia Epilepsy Association after providing information and education to an epilepsy clinic over there.
+Tanya was elected onto he Board of Governors at Epilepsy Society (2006-2012) and a Patron of the Gambia Epilepsy Association (2006-) after providing information and education to an epilepsy clinic over there.
 This has lead to further presentations at international congresses speaking on behalf of the work in The Gambia.

 Here is a short film about Tanya’s work with the Epilepsy Society which won her the BT Chairman’s Award for Education, Development and Awareness. http://www.btcommunitychampions.com/chair_case_study08.php